 This idyllic suburb feels more like a village than a bustling city, which makes it a very friendly, welcoming district.
 One of its most well-known attractions is the Royal Randwick racecourse, an enormous field that hosts horse races with an even more enormous prize of $10 million!
 While the suburb might not boast landmarks such as the Opera House, its convenient location – only a few miles from the central business district and rather close to parks and beaches – makes it an ideal place to stay when you’re in Sydney.

 Talking about beaches, another must-see Sydney beach is certainly Bondi Beach, arguably the most famous stretch of sand of the city, located on the eastern shoreline.
 The views of the ocean here are unparalleled; maybe that’s why it has always been a “backpackers’ paradise”.
-You can get fresh, organic food from the nearby markets to load yourself up before jumping into the colorful nightlife this area offers – you have to check out the beach bars on Bondi Beach if you are into that!
+You can get fresh, organic food from the nearby markets to load yourself up before jumping into the colourful nightlife this area offers – you have to check out the beach bars on Bondi Beach if you are into that!

 If it is great dining options that you’re looking for during your visit to Sydney, you might want to consider staying in Paddington.
 It not only boasts restaurants, but it also has numerous pubs to explore, famous galleries and high-end designer stores, and the streets themselves have a historic, Victorian charm that is bound to sweep you off your feet.
 As you can tell, it’s not exactly a cheap area, but if this vibe is up your alley, choose one of the boutique hotels to stay in to truly indulge in this lifestyle.